Who is Harry Benjamin? F1 commentator replaces David Croft again at Azerbaijan GP

 Getty Images

-Harry Benjamin is BBC 5 Live’s lead F1 commentator and a renowned voiceover artist who will aim to fill big shoes for the third time this year, as he steps in to replace long-term Sky Sports F1 commentator David Croft at the 2024 Azerbaijan Grand Prix.
+Harry Benjamin is BBC 5 Live’s lead F1 commentator and a renowned voiceover artist, who stepped in to replace long-term Sky Sports F1 commentator David Croft at several grand prix across the 2024 season.

-It’s the third race this year that Benjamin has taken on the lead commentator role.
-Crofty, who has anointed almost every F1 grand prix since 2012 with his “Lights out and away we go!” trademark, announced that he would be missing the Imola, Austria and Azerbaijan GPs in an effort to “stay fresh”.
+In 2025, Benjamin could once again be on call to replace Crofty, who has anointed almost every F1 grand prix since 2012 with his “Lights out and away we go!” trademark.
+But ahead of the 2024 campaign, the 54-year-old announced that he would be missing the Imola, Austria and Azerbaijan GPs in an effort to “stay fresh”.

 Related article

-Benjamin, who is likely to kick off racing action at Baku with his “Eyes to the lights and foot to the floor!” trademark, has previously commentated on F2, F3 and Porsche Super Cup races as well as at events hosted by Ferrari, Goodwood and the Autonomous Racing League.
+Benjamin, who was kicked of the racing action in Imola, Austria and Baku with his “Eyes to the lights and foot to the floor!” trademark, has previously commentated on F2, F3 and Porsche Super Cup races as well as at events hosted by Ferrari, Goodwood and the Autonomous Racing League.

-His first two stints in the Sky commentary box — at the Emilia Romagna and Austrian Grands Prix — were generally well received.
+His first three stints in the Sky commentary box — at the Emilia Romagna, Austrian and Azerbaijan Grands Prix — were generally well received.
 Some viewers said they preferred his lower-key style compared to Crofty’s sometimes bellicose delivery, although others took the opposite view.

 Who is Harry Benjamin?